OlegBrozhyna/MovieBackendAPI/README.md

+# MovieAPI

+# Description

+MovieAPI is a RESTful API for managing movies, developed using Spring Boot and MySQL.
+This project provides basic CRUD operations for movies and their categories, user authentication and authorization using JWT, as well as email sending capabilities.

 # Technologies

 * Spring Boot 3.2.8: Framework for building Java applications.
 * Spring Data JPA: For database access.
 * Spring Validation: For data validation.